intel-lab-lkp/linux/Documentation/admin-guide/cgroup-v2.rst

 	This is a simple interface to trigger memory reclaim in the target cgroup.

-	This file accepts a single key, the number of bytes to reclaim.
+	This file accepts a string which containers thhe number of bytes to reclaim.
-	No nested keys are currently supported.

 	Example::